d3x0r/sack.vfs/README.md

-    readJSON(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSON (unimplemented) readJSON6(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSON6. readJSOX(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSOX. write(fileName,arrayBuffer/string) - writes a string or arraybuffer to a file.
+    readJSON(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSON (unimplemented) readJSON6(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSON6. readJSOX(fileName, callback) - read a file from a volume; calls callback with each object decoded from the file interpreted as JSOX. write(fileName,arrayBuffer/string) - writes a string or arraybuffer(or typed array) to a file.
     Sqlite(database) - an interface to sqlite database in this volume. rm(file),delete(file),unlink(file) - delete a file.
     mv(file,new_filename),rename(file,new_filename) - rename a file. (mostly limited to same physical device)